kelviy/interledger-hackathon/README.md

 # Running
 This project consists of 3 servers.
 One Django and one express server for the backend.
 One next.js server for the frontend.

+**Remember to activate python environment variable first**.
+- Recommended tool is `uv` and to add all neccesary dependencies use `uv sync`
+- Remember to all npm install at the directories of the express and next.js servers

 **To run servers:**
 ```bash
 source start_server.sh